-On some models, one blade moves while the other stays stationary, while on better models both blades move thus making for a quicker cut.
+On some hedge trimmers, one blade moves while the other stays stationary, while on better models both blades move thus making for a quicker cut.
 A wraparound handle will provide a firm grip, and you'll want a front-handle shield and tooth extensions to minimize any chance of injury.
 Choose a hedge trimmer that's well-balanced and light enough that it won't wear you out.

-The Greenworks 22112 22" Electric Hedge Trimmer ($39.98 with free shipping, a low by $2) has a 22" blade, 1/2" tooth width, dual-action blades, and a lockout button to prevent accidental starting.
+The Greenworks 22112 22" Electric Hedge Trimmer ($39.98 with free shipping, a low by $7) has a 22" blade, 1/2" tooth width, dual-action blades, and a lockout button to prevent accidental starting.

-Among the features to look for on a chain saw are a kickback bar (one danger of a saw is the tendency to kick away from the cut when the going gets tough), a chain brake to stop the chain when it does kick back, a chain catcher to keep the chain from being thrown back into the operator if broken, and a wraparound handle for maximum grip.
+Among the features to look for on a chain saw are a kickback bar (one danger of a saw is the tendency to kick away from the cut when the going gets tough), a chain brake to stop the chain when it does kick back, a chain catcher to keep the chain from being thrown back into the operator if broken, and a wrap-around handle for maximum grip.

-The Poulan Pro 18" Gas Chain Saw ($149 with free shipping, a low by $10) has an 18" bar, an automatic oiler, a full-wrap handle, and a chain brake, with a total weight of 11.8 lbs.
+The Poulan Pro PP4218AVX 18" Gas Chain Saw ($144.99 with $6.99 s&h, a low by $7) has an 18" bar, 42cc 2-cycle gas engine, an automatic oiler, a full-wrap handle, and a chain brake, with a total weight of 11.8 lbs.